 In this example, we are going to see how to use nested division by the following below steps as follows.

-Consider the below example which shows sales data month wise plus we have predicted future sales figure for Jan-19.
+Consider the below example, which shows sales data month wise plus we have predicted future sales figures for Jan-19.

 Now we are going to see how to use nested parenthesis in the division operator by following the below steps.